 Fed balance sheet shrinks in latest week

-NEW YORK (Reuters) - The Federal Reserve's balance sheet shrank in the latest week with reduced holdings of Treasuries and agency mortgage-backed securities, Fed data released on Friday showed.
+NEW YORK (Reuters) - Federal Reserve's balance sheet contracted slightly in the latest week, Fed data released on Thursday showed.

-The Fed's holdings of Treasuries totaled $1.647 trillion as of Wednesday compared with $1.650 trillion the previous week.
+The Fed's holdings of Treasuries totaled $1.665 trillion as of Wednesday, March 28, versus $1.663 trillion the previous week.

-The Fed's ownership of mortgage bonds guaranteed by Fannie Mae (FNMA.OB), Freddie Mac (FMCC.OB) and the Government National Mortgage Association (Ginnie Mae) totaled $883.54 billion compared with $900.58 billion the previous week.
+The Fed's ownership of mortgage bonds guaranteed by Fannie Mae (FNMA.OB), Freddie Mac (FMCC.OB) and the Government National Mortgage Association (Ginnie Mae) was $836.8 billion versus $851.3 billion the previous week.

-The Fed's holdings of debt issued by Fannie Mae, Freddie Mac and the Federal Home Loan Bank system was $79.28 billion, unchanged from a week earlier.
+The Fed's holdings of debt issued by Fannie Mae, Freddie Mac and the Federal Home Loan Bank system totaled $96.5 billion, versus $98.99 billion the prior week.

 (Reporting By Emily Flitter; Editing by Padraic Cassidy)

 - Housing, jobs data weaken, but overall economic picture still upbeat

 - Putin critic Khodorkovsky in Germany after pardon |

 - Target cyber breach hits 40 million payment cards at holiday peak |